-Yes, that’s the full version of one of the most familiar wedding superstitions known to couples planning for their big day, one to-do-list item at a time.
+Yes, that’s the full version of one of the most familiar italian wedding superstitions known to couples planning for their big day, one to-do-list item at a time.

 And there’s plenty more where that came from.
 Every culture has their set of good and bad superstitions.
 And there’s no doubt that you’ll be encountering a few as you prepare for your destination wedding in Italy.

 In this post we will be taking a look at some of the most popular Italian wedding superstitions which will add a touch of tradition – not to mention more than a few lighthearted moments – during your preparations for your special day and the very event itself.
 Whether you believe in them or not, it’s just a bit of added fun.

 The luckiest of days – and the not so lucky

 Sunday weddings aren’t the most common around the world.
 However, they’re considered especially lucky in Italy due to Sunday’s being associated with good fortune and prosperity.
 Tuesdays on the other hand are considered to be especially unlucky.
 It all stems from the Italian word for the weekday, Martedi, which incidentally is associated with the god of war.
 Hence according to tradition, tying the knot on the day meant a married life of strife.

 Another day considered to be particularly unlucky for weddings in Italy is Friday.
 There’s the fact that it was once believed to be the day evil spirits chose to make an appearance.
 Friday in Italian is Venerdi, which is associated with Venus, the goddess of fertility and beauty who was also considered cunning and deceitful – qualities deemed rather undesirable by newlyweds hoping for a life of married bliss.

 Italian weddings are another occasion during which spiders happen to make an appearance – not literally, thankfully, but in the form of an all important dance – the tarantella.